omarkohl/rationality-freiburg.de/website/content/events/2024-03-15-consciousness/_index.md

 A problem that fascinated generations of people.
 As scientific research evolves this remains one of the few unanswered questions.
-We want to give a brief overview of the stance the science and philosophy have on this elaborate topic and dive into discussions of all the remaining possibilities and opinions.
+We want to give a brief overview of the stances that science and philosophy have on this elaborate topic and dive into discussions of all the remaining possibilities and opinions.

 ## Organization